Flooring Transition from the Kitchen to the Living Room

 When connecting carpet to ceramic tile, there is a two-piece transition that is needed.
 The first piece is a metal strip with tacks along the edge that secure the end of the carpet in place so it can be stretched properly.
 Next, a vinyl transition strip clicks into the holder attached to the metal strip, smoothing out the transition between the two types of flooring and giving it a finished look.

 Generally, tile is a much thicker product than a plank of wood or laminate.
 The result can be uneven.
 Get a smooth transition from.
 Bathroom or kitchen tile to the surrounding wood by using a transition strip designed specifically to bridge these two flooring materials.
-One side of the strip is slightly more accommodating on the underside, allowing for the height difference.
+To account for the tile to hardwood transition height difference, one side of the strip is slightly more accommodating on the underside, allowing for the height difference.

 Carpet to Edge